 Fes (Day 6)

-On day 6, about halfway through our trip, my friends and I experienced a traditional hammam in Fes.
+On day 6, about halfway through our trip, my friends and I availed a traditional hammam in Fes.
 A hammam is Morocco’s version of the Turkish bath.
 In Morocco, you can choose between private and public hammams.
 We opted for a private session, which included a traditional Moroccan beauty treatment and a body massage using specialized local oils.
-To top it off, we enjoyed a light tapas menu.
 This was a much-needed break from our travels and a perfect preparation for our upcoming Sahara Desert adventure.

 Fes to Merzouga (Day 7)

-On day 7, our driver/tour guide picked us up from our accommodation in Fes.
-We opted for a private Sahara Desert tour with Mouhou Tours because we wanted more control over the itinerary and the flexibility to stop at places not included in the usual desert tour route.
+On day 7, our driver and tour guide picked us up from our accommodation in Fes.
+We chose a private Sahara Desert tour with Mouhou Tours because we wanted more control over our Morocco itinerary and the flexibility to stop at places not typically included in standard desert tour routes.
 The private tour cost 2,200 Moroccan Dirhams (200 euros or 12,000 pesos) per person.
 Was it worth it?
-Absolutely.
+Absolutely!

 Read about our 3-day Fes to Marrakech Sahara Desert Tour here!